-Marion Uses, Dosage, Side Effects, Food Interaction and all others data.
+Marion Uses, Dosage, Side Effects and more

 An ergot derivative that has been used as a cerebral vasodilator and in peripheral vascular disease.
 It has been suggested to ameliorate cognitive deficits in cerebrovascular disease.